 With the free plan, you are going to be able to utilize most features of the builder.
 However, you’ll have to purchase a custom domain name for your website (if you want to), deal with Zyro ads on your page and there will be no backups, SSL certificates, no live support and very limited bandwidth.

-Both of the remaining plans offer the exact same features - no ads, custom domain connection, 100GB of bandwidth, an SSL certificate, around-the-clock support, unlimited websites and weekly backups.
+The rest of the remaining plans offer various features, depending on the plan itself - no ads, custom domain connection, 100GB of bandwidth, an SSL certificate, around-the-clock support, unlimited websites and weekly backups, eCommerce features, and so on.

 In all honesty, Zyro seems to have nailed their pricing extremely well.
 The builder is very inexpensive, and the price tags themselves seem to reflect the current position of the tool.